 How to Create a Successful Writing Blog

-If you’ve read anything I write for this site you know that I can’t let an article go without a little advice.
-So… There are 2 types of writer’s blogs on the web right now.
-The first is the mind spilling “this is what I think and did today blog.”
-This blog covers all topics and doesn’t have any specific theme rhyme or reason other than to be about the author.
-This works fine, if you are already famous.
+If you’ve read anything I write for this site, you know I can’t let an article go without some advice.
+There are two types of writer’s blogs on the web right now.
+The first is the mind spilling “This is what I think and did today blog.”
+This blog covers all topics and has no specific theme, rhyme, or reason other than to be about the author.
+It works fine if you are already famous.

 My suggestion (and again, I always have 1 I know) is that you create a blog that centers on your genre of writing.
-If you write Science Fiction, write about Sci Fi, watching Sci Fi on tv, your Sci Fi friends, your trip to the Sci Fi world where you bought a Sci Fi mug with some Sci Fi shaving cream and Sci Fi hair rollers and Sci Fi slippers.
+If you write Science Fiction, write about Sci-Fi, watch Sci-Fi on tv, your Sci-Fi friends, your trip to the Sci-Fi world where you bought a Sci-Fi mug with some Sci-Fi shaving cream and Sci-Fi hair rollers, and Sci-Fi slippers.
 You get my point.
 The most important thing you can do is have a site where people can find you and your work when looking for YOU.